 Sulfates are at the top of the natural beauty no-no list, but what's behind their bad rep?
 There's a lot of confusion and controversy surrounding these ingredients, so we're here to clear things up.
 Read on to learn what sulfates are, what they do, the latest science on their safety and why we keep them out of Odele products.

 Chemically speaking, sulfate is a type of salt.
 Sulfates is the broader term for sulfate-based ingredients used in cleansing products—the most common ones being sodium lauryl sulfate (SLS), sodium laureth sulfate (SLES) and ammonium lauryl sulfate (ALS).

 Sulfates are surfactants, meaning they attract both oil and water.
-They’re highly skilled at stripping away any trace of dirt and grease from surfaces, binding to those impurities and pulling them out when rinsed off.
+They’re very good at stripping away dirt and grease from surfaces, and they do so by binding to those impurities and pulling them out when rinsed off.

 Sulfates are also what make shampoo super sudsy.
 When added to a liquid, they help reduce surface tension, creating a foamy lather that makes products easier to disperse across skin, hair and other surfaces.

 Cleansers of all kinds—from shampoos to body washes, face cleansers, toothpastes, hand soaps, dish and laundry detergents and other household cleaning products.
 You’ll also find them in foaming products like Epsom salts and bath bombs.

 Over the years, there’s been a lot of talk about the potential health risks of sulfates—the most common claim being that they can cause cancer.
 But are they really as dangerous as they’re made out to be?